-Evaluation: Homework are 50% of the final mark.
+Evaluation: Homework are 70% of the final mark.
 There will be roughly weekly assignments.
 You are encouraged to work on problems with other students, but must write the solutions on your own.
 Late submissions will not be accepted.
-The exam is the other 50%.
-Date TBA in December.
+A final exam in December is the other 30%.
 Grades are usually scaled.